 When you’re in the mood for a meatball recipe, thaw out the amount you want to eat and make whatever recipe tickles your fancy.
 They are so easy to make it’s a shame not to make a large batch to keep on hand.

-If you don’t have ground venison, just substitute ground beef for the meat.
 We hope you give this recipe a try we know you’ll enjoy it.

 Tutti a tavola è pronto!

 YOU MAY NEED …

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Thank you so much for being part of All Our Way!

 Spicy Baked Venison Meatballs: Appetizer to Main Dish